jasonumiker/kubernetes-training/README.md

 Then run `kubectl apply -k dev` - this does the same thing but also reduces the Deployment to one replica (for a cheaper non-HA dev environment).
 You can see all you need to do is put enough of the file to for Kustomise to match on in [kustomize/dev/deployment.yaml](kustomize/dev/deployment.yaml) and then the values you want to override - then list it as a patch file in the overlay's kustomization.yaml.

 To see the alternative of doing an in-line JSON patch in the kustomization.yaml file (rather than getting it to merge manifests) have a look at [kustomize/stg/kustomization.yaml](kustomize/stg/kustomization.yaml).
-This makes the same cahnge as we did in dev (replace the bases's replicas parameter of 2 with 1) but in a different more explicit way that Kustomize also allows.
+This makes the same change as we did in dev (replace the bases's replicas parameter of 2 with 1) but in a different more explicit way that Kustomize also allows.

 You can clean this all up by running:
 * kubectl delete -k prod`